 Improve your daily routine

+Get up at the same time every day.
 It’s tempting to have a lie-in, but by getting up at the same time every day, even at weekends and even if you feel tired.
 Try to be strict about doing this for at least 10 days to get the full benefit.

+Avoid daytime naps.
 When you’re tired, you are likely to want a nap, but dozing off during the day won't help you sleep better at night, in fact it might make it harder.

 TIP: When you’re tired, naps can be tempting, but it’s not a good idea to doze off during the day if you’re finding it hard to sleep at night.